 Complacency usually introduces contempt into a marriage.
 If you value your marriage, listen to her.
 Work on yourself, grow and become a better version of the man she fell in love with.

-Keep in mind that when it comes to a happy marriage, the little things matter.
+Keep in mind that when it comes to a happy marriage, your habits and the things matter.
 She might act like celebrating special occasions isn’t a big deal.
 But, deep down, she's hoping you’ll surprise her with a thoughtful gift.
 She's even hoping that you’ll have something romantic planned.

 Lastly, never stop pursuing her.
 Grand gestures aside, coffee with a kiss good morning or a simple ‘I love you text’ is enough to make her day.
 Telling her she looks beautiful will do wonders for her self-confidence.
 Appreciating the things she does for you will make her feel valued.
 Simply listening to her will make her feel loved.